iomeone/Fun-Scheme-Compiler/SUPPORTED.md

 Argument types: cons
 _____
 ### `fifth lst`
 Description: Returns the fifth element of a list.
+If `lst` has fewer than 5 elements, then a run-time exception is thrown.

 Example:
 ```scheme